kherz/pulseq-cest/Readme.md

 ## Quick start
 To view pulseq files in Matlab, download the whole repository, add it to your Matlab path, and run the file **plot_seq_file.m**.
 You can view either the entire .seq file with all repetitions or have a detailled look at a single saturation phase.
 Every .seq file can be simulated by running [pulseq-cest-sim/Run_pulseq_cest_Simulation.m](pulseq-cest-sim/Run_pulseq_cest_Simulation.m).
-The simulation uses compiled code, which is so far available for 64-bit Windows and Linux (Debian-based) systems.
-However, the source code is included here, so that you can compile it for your specific OS (and hopefully share it again with us).
+The simulation uses compiled code, which is so available for 64-bit Windows, Linux and Mac OS systems.
+The source code is included here, if you want to compile the source code for yourself.
 For more infos about the simulation, have a look at the subfolder [Readme](pulseq-cest-sim/Readme.md).

 |identifier with .seq and .m file                                                                                                      |            scheme  (seq.plot)                                          |  Description              |  Publication                                                                  | Approved by Authors|
 |------------------                                                                                                                               |:-------------------:                                                   |-------------:             |--------------                                                                 |--------------------|